The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2015

-Linus J. Schumacher (University of Oxford, UK)
+Linus J. Schumacher (University of Oxford, United Kingdom)

 Thesis title: A mathematical exploration of principles of collective cell migration and self-organisation